Pitt-Johnstown's Engineering Division

 Pitt-Johnstown graduates have a greater-than-90% employment rate within three months of graduation and are aggressively recruited by engineering firms.

-- Chemical Engineering > (ChE) prepares students for positions in the chemical and petroleum industry through instruction in advanced chemistry, process control, system dynamics and design.
+- Chemical Engineering > (ChE) prepares students for the chemical and petroleum industry through instruction in advanced chemistry, process control, and system dynamics.

-- Civil Engineering > (CE) provides an introduction to areas of civil engineering practice including construction materials and management, geotechnical, transportation, environmental and structural engineering along with design of infrastructure.
+- Civil Engineering > (CE) provides a full range of instruction including construction materials and management, geotechnical, transportation, environmental and structural engineering along with design of infrastructure.

 - Computer Engineering > (CPE) prepares students for careers as computer professionals, emphasizing both the hardware and software aspects of computer engineering.